 UGA School of Social Work Scholarships

-The University of Georgia’s School of Social Work is proud to offer a wide range of scholarship opportunities to students in 2020.
+The University of Georgia’s School of Social Work is proud to offer a wide range of scholarship opportunities to students.
 All BSW, MSW, and MSW dual degree students are eligible to apply, however preference will be given to those who do not have any other current University-sponsored scholarships or assistantships.

-The Online Scholarship Application system is closed for the FY 2019-2020 cycle.
-It will reopen for the FY 2020-2021 cycle in August 2020.
-To enter the system you will need your UGA username and password.
-The Online Scholarship Application system will confirm via email that your application has been submitted.
-Please be sure to save this email.
+The Online Scholarship Application system is closed for the FY 2020-2021 cycle.
+It will reopen for the FY 2021-2022 cycle in August 2021.
+Applicants will need a UGA username and password.
+The Online Scholarship Application system will confirm via email that the application has been submitted.
+Please be sure to save the email.

 Doctoral students are not eligible to apply for these scholarships but can explore financial assistance opportunities at the PhD Financial Assistance webpage.

 If you are a BSW, MSW, or MSW dual degree student and would like to be considered for a scholarship(s) please carefully read the description of each scholarship listed below, and submit applications for only those scholarships that are a good fit to your interests and/or experience.